 Note that the Z scores returned by the coin package’s permutation tests are approximated rather than exact.
 These may cause false positives in statcheck’s reporting error detection.

-Item dropping is certainly facilitated by statistical software: when calculating α, both SPSS and the popular R package psych (Revelle, 2018) both suggest alternative values for α if that item was dropped.
+Although note that our analyses included only α estimates that were reported to two or more decimal places, so the excesses cannot be accounted for by estimates reported as “.7”.